kilianpdrx/PDSE-TEAM-2/README.md

 ### MotorFSM
 This folder contains the Finite State Machine allowing motor control via raspberry pi reading and sensor outputs.

 ### Others
 -  PDSE.apk : the mobile app ready to be installed (only for android)
 -  calibration.m : used to make the linear approximations for the estimation of the user's distance from the camera.

+### Joystick_working
+This contains the code to control the robot through the app